QCRMut: Quantum Circuit Random Mutant generator tool: Tool Abstraction

 If we consider the upper bound and $n= N+1$ we obtain:

-Therefore, to achieve the desired coverage, we need to use the insertion operator $(N+1) \lceil ln(N+1) +1\rceil$ times, where $N$ represents the number of instructions in the circuit.
-Given that we only utilise this operator a quarter of the time during the execution of our mutant generator, ensuring full coverage for the tool entails:
+Therefore, to achieve the desired coverage, we need to use the insertion operator $(N+1) \lceil \ln(N+1) +1\rceil$ times, where $N$ represents the number of instructions in the circuit.
 However, we decided that full coverage had to include obtaining all desired coupons, including the ones for modifying or deleting existing gates.
-Let us now examine how this number of executions also covers the \emph{missing} positions and the reason why we decided to simplify the problem.
-We will access these executions with a probability of 3/4, thus:
+As the insertion operator dominates the remaining operators, we will use this as an upper bound.
+Then, we will support the following number of executions.

-We could conclude, then, that with $4(N+1) \lceil ln(N+1) +1\rceil$ executions, we fulfil the desired coverage, as this serves as an upper bound for the solution of the problem involving other operators, which is $N\:H_N$.There is even a possibility of expanding our definition of coverage.
-With this number of executions, we could say that not only has every position been mutated at least once, but also that every position has been mutated at least once by every operator.
+We could conclude, then, that with $4(N+1) \lceil \ln(N+1) +1\rceil$ executions, we fulfil the desired coverage, as this serves as an upper bound for the solution of the problem involving other operators, which is $N\cdot H_N$.
 However, we should recall that the solution to the Coupon Collector's problem provides the expected value and does not ensure it.
-Despite that, we are going to consider such a value as a good approximation.
-As we are considering this as a good approximation, we will use the experiments in the following section to strengthen this hypothesis.
+Despite that, we are going to consider such value as a good approximation.
+As we are considering this as a good approximation, we will use experiments to strengthen this hypothesis.

-All materials can be found, including the QCRMut tool, experiments, and results, in the repository created for this purpose: \href{https://github.com/sinugarc/QCRMut}{QCRMut}.
-When referencing any folder or files, we will use this repository as the root path.